nasiqziyan/flight-club-project/README.md

 ![](README-images/google_sheet_examples.png)

-The Flight Search API reads the locations and thresholds and subsequently notifies the users with all the relevant details.
+The Flight Search API reads the locations and thresholds and subsequently notifies the users with all the relevant details — all automated in the main.py file.

 ![](README-images/email_text_notification.png)